Antoine-Studer/vue-coworking/index.md

   The <strong>Administator</strong> profile is a back office profile.
 He has full acces to all the application.
 He can manage all data and he's the only one reponsible of the confirmations of requests or bookings.

-  The <strong>Plain user</strong> is also a back office profile.
-He has read only access to reference data like buildings or rooms and has the write access on his own orders and requests, which includes options lines.

   The <strong>Customer</strong> is a front office profile.
 He has only access to dedicated custom user interfarces.
 He is only allowed to requests seats, book a room or see his informations and cancel his bookings or workspace places.

 <h2>Business workflows</h2>